Side Effects and Safety Information

 • Mental health problems and suicide

 Symptoms of mental health problems can occur.
-Tell your healthcare provider right away if you have any of the following symptoms: thoughts of suicide or dying, attempt to commit suicide, trouble sleeping (insomnia), new or worse anxiety, new or worse depression, acting on dangerous impulses, other unusual changes in your behavior or mood, or thoughts of hurting yourself or others.
+Tell your doctor right away if you have any of the following symptoms: thoughts of suicide or dying, attempt to commit suicide, trouble sleeping (insomnia), new or worse anxiety, new or worse depression, acting on dangerous impulses, other unusual changes in your behavior or mood, or thoughts of hurting yourself or others.

 BENLYSTA can cause serious side effects, including: